A Brief History of Cake

 Cakes actually began in ancient Egypt as round, flat, unleavened breads that were cooked on a hot stone.
 The evolution from crude cakes to what we enjoy today happened over many centuries through the introduction of new ingredients and of course, technology.

 Cake making especially improved with the discovery and incorporation of new ingredients such as chocolate and vanilla.
 (Yum!)
+Can you imagine a world without sweetened CHOCOLATE?!
 Eventually sugar that came to Europe with the discovery of the New World was also added into cakes. :D

 By the 18th century cakes were beginning to be made without yeast.
 Some yeast risen cakes survived, such as the Alsatian Kugelhopf, but the new type of cakes got their lightness from beaten eggs.